How has and will StoryBook keep artists and volunteers safe while creating theatre during the pandemic?

 As everyone arrives their temperature will be checked and must be between 35.5 degrees to 37.5 degrees.
 Anyone with a temperature below or above the safe parameters will be asked to go outside and return in 15 minutes to be checked again.
 If at that time they are still not within the safe parameters, they will be asked to return home.

-Once you have been approved to enter, please go directly to your dressing room, drop off your items, get into your shoes for rehearsal.
-Collect your personal purell bottle and sanitizer with cloth for the duration of the night.
+Once an artist arrives and has been approved to enter, they will go directly to their assigned dressing room.
+Here they will drop off their items and get ready for rehearsal.
+They will then collect their personal hand sanitizer bottle and disinfectant cleaner bottle with cloth for the duration of the night.

 Upon entry, everyone will be required to wash their hands for the proposed 20 seconds and then proceed directly to the rehearsal hall where you start rehearsal.
 Please factor this time into your arrival.

-When on-site please use the lobby restrooms rather than those backstage.
+When on-site please use the assigned restrooms for your production.

 Each room will have its own setup.
-It is important to take note of any notes on Trello as they relate to that specific rehearsal.
+It is important to review any notes on Trello as they relate to that specific rehearsal.
 Depending on what is happening in any specific room the requirements of that room change.
 Please read the following for the general overview of each task and its specific protocols.